microsoft/FluidFramework/docs/tutorials/visual-component.md

 ```

-Now, our clicker has a `SharedCounter` DDS available and can provide a simple empty view.
+Now, our clicker has a `SharedCounter` available, which is an extension of `SharedObject` and can provide a simple empty view.
 Although a little light on functionality, by just adding those few lines, our `Clicker` is now a compiling, visual component!
 We will add in our business logic in a second but first, let's see what these few lines achieved.

 As discussed above, the `PrimedComponent` already gives us a `SharedObject` in the form of the `SharedDirectory` root.
-Any primitive we set to a key of the root, i.e. `root.set("key", 1)`, can be fetched by another user, i.e. `root.get("key")` will give you 1.
+Any primitive we set to a key of the root, i.e. `root.set("key", 1)`, can be fetched by another user, i.e. `root.get("key")` will return 1.
 However, different `SharedObject` classes have different ways of dictating merge logic, so you should pick the one that best suits your needs given the scenario.

-Although we can simply set a number on the `root` and increment it on `Clicker` clicks, we will use a `SharedCounter` [object](https://fluid-docs.azurewebsites.net/versions/new/docs/SharedCounter.html#creation) instead, as it handles scenarios where multiple users click at the same time.
+Although we can simply set a number on the `root` and increment it on `Clicker` clicks, we will use a `SharedCounter` [object](../docs/SharedCounter.md#creation) instead, as it handles scenarios where multiple users click at the same time.
 We add that `SharedObject` to our `Clicker` by passing it as the third dependency in the factory constructor.
 We only need to add it to this list once, even if we use multiple `SharedCounter` instances.

 ```typescript
 export const ClickerInstantiationFactory = new PrimedComponentFactory(